huggingface/hub-docs/docs/hub/spaces-sdks-docker-livebook.md

 ![](https://i.imgur.com/vFHjcVG.png)

-That's it.
+That's it!
 Now you can start using Livebook inside your Space.

 If this is your first time using Livebook, you can learn how to use it with its interactive notebooks within Livebook itself: